 This course will provide students with an overview of energy science, principles and applications.
 Social, economic and environmental consequences of energy use will also be addressed.
 Topics include energy consumption and use, efficiency, energy conservation, heating and cooling, electricity generation, thermodynamics, and an introduction to conventional and alternative energy technologies.
 The course includes two one-hour lectures and a two-hour lab.
-Prerequisite: Math 101 or higher [Fall] [3 credits] Contact hours: 4
+Prerequisite: Math 101 or higher [Fall] Applied Learning - Other [3 credits] [4 contact hour(s)]